Sikos-Marketing-Developer-Team/nairobi-verified/docs/implementation-status.md

 1. Start by implementing cart and checkout:
    - Create cart page with API integration
-   - Imcart and checkout:
-   - Create cart page with API integration
-   - Implement checkout proImplement order history and tracking
+   - Implement checkout process
-   - Build merchant profile management
-   - Add product management features
-   - Implement order management

-4. Finally, add advanced features:
-   - Admin dashboard
-   - Map integrationAdd address management

-2. Then move on to user merchant dashboard:
-   - Create user profileplement csheckout - Add payment integration
+   - Add payment integration

 2. Then move on to user dashboard:
    - Create user profile pages